Taxsaver Commuter Ticket Scheme

 You can find more information on annual and monthly commuter tickets on Taxsaver.ie and from the following websites:

 Information on commuter tickets may also be available from approved private operators.

 How to apply

 Applying for the scheme

-Employer and employees sign a contract, subject to the rules of the scheme.
+- The employer and employees sign a contract, subject to the rules of the scheme.

-The employer registers with the public transport provider.
+- The employer applies the required Tax Conditions and registers with the public transport provider.

 - The employer makes a group application on behalf of employees by post, e-mail or online.

 - Companies must keep a receipt of purchases and a copy of the ticket for their tax records.

 Information on where to apply is available from the following websites: